kacheproject/librope/README.md

 # librope
 Librope is a implementation for Rope.

+This software is still in early stage.

+Maintainer: `Rubicon <l1589002388 at gmail.com>`

 ## Build instruction

 Currently librope only offically support *unix platform.
 Any contribution welcome!

-librope have two different parts: librope and librwtp: Librwtp is an abstract implementation for Rope Wire Transfer Protocol, Librope is an implementation uses ZeroMQ as transport.
+librope have two parts: librope and librwtp: Librwtp is an abstract implementation for Rope Wire Transfer Protocol, Librope is an implementation uses ZeroMQ as transport.

 To build librope, you need libraries following: